 let the secretary know that you need assistance with a crisis situation.
 For information

 on how to respond to emergencies which do not occur during business hours, go to our

 If you are concerned about a student but are uncertain about the appropriateness of

-a referral, feel free to call SCS and speak with a member of our professional staff.
+a referral, feel free to call the Counseling Center and speak with a member of our

-(See above for more information on Consultation with Counseling Services.)
+professional staff.
+(See above for more information on consultation with Counseling Center staff.)

 What to Do if a Student is Reluctant to Seek Help